 The whole route from Cathedral to Claddagh is easy for preschoolers and reasonably buggy friendly apart from the pavement along the Salmon Weir Bridge which is narrow.

 You May Also Enjoy 9 Super Fun Things for Families To Do in Oranmore Galway

 Diamond Hill Trails at Connemara National Park

-Spanning nearly 3,000 hectares of mountains, bogs, heaths and woodlands, Connemara National Park is a fantastic spot for walking and hiking.
+Spanning nearly 3,000 hectares of mountains, bogs, heaths and woodlands, Connemara National Park is a fantastic spot for hiking and walks in Galway.
 There are four designated trails at Connemara National Park, all starting at the visitor centre at Letterfrack.

 Whether you have little ones who just need to run off some steam or more adventurous kids who are up for a hike, there is a suitable trail to choose from:

 - Lower Diamond Hill Walk (3km)

 You May Also Enjoy 20 Fun Things to Do With Kids on the Wild Atlantic Way